-(Note 1) Based on data from 34 changes for which the reason was identified through the inspection by the CPAAOB in PY2022 and reports collected from five mid-tier audit firms and 43 small and medium-sized audit firms, 13 solo practitioners (Note 2) If there was more than one reason, that change is included in the figure for each reason (a cumulative total of 40)
+(Note1) Based on data from 45 changes for which the reason was identified through the inspection by the CPAAOB in PY2023 and reports collected from five mid-tier audit firms, 54 small and medium-sized audit firms and 24 solo practitioners.
+On December 1, 2023, PwC Aarata and PwC Kyoto merged to form PwC Japan.
+The reasons for the changes in PY 2023 were obtained from PwC Aarata prior to the merger.

+(Note2) If there was more than one reason, that change is included in the figure for each reason (a cumulative total of 49)